SunilCs7/Netflix-Gpt/README.md

 - BugFix: Sign up user displayName and profile picture update
 - BugFix: if the user is not logged in Redirect /browse to Login Page and vice-versa
 - Unsubscribed to the onAuthStateChanged callback
+- Register TMDB API and creating an app and get aceess Token
+- Get data from TMBD API NowPlaying Movies Api List